 - In a large bowl, cream remaining butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Whisk flour, baking powder and salt; add to creamed mixture alternately with sour cream, beating well after each addition.

 - Remove 2 cups batter to a small bowl; stir in cooled chocolate mixture and, if desired, chocolate chips until blended.
 Drop plain and chocolate batters by tablespoonfuls into prepared pans, dividing batters evenly among pans.
 To make batter level in pans, bang cake pans several times on counter.

 - Bake 20-25 minutes or until a toothpick inserted in center comes out clean.
 Cool in pans 10 minutes before removing to wire racks; remove paper.
 Cool completely.

-- For frosting, in a large bowl, cream butter until smooth.
+- For frosting, in a large bowl, beat butter until smooth.
 Gradually beat in confectioners’ sugar, vanilla and enough milk to reach desired consistency.

 - If cake layers have rounded tops, trim with a serrated knife to make level.
 In a microwave, melt chocolate chips; stir until smooth.
 Cool slightly.

 - Place one cake layer on a serving plate; spread with 1/2 cup frosting.
 Repeat layers.
 Top with remaining cake layer.
 Frost top and sides of cake.

 - Drop cooled chocolate by 1/2 teaspoonfuls over frosting.
 Using a large offset spatula, smear chocolate to create a marble design in frosting.
 Yield: 16 servings.

 Reviews for Marvelous Marble Cake